The-LainOS-Project/lainos-iso/README.md

 The ISO will appear in /home/USER/out/ and the /home/USER/work/ folder can be deleted.

+Use a tool like Balena Etcher to write the iso to a USB drive.

-After booting up the ISO, select Openbox session(Calamares only works in Openbox), then enter liveuser for the user, and no password into the login prompt to enter the Openbox live installation environment.
+After booting up the ISO, select Openbox session(Calamares installer only works in Openbox), then enter liveuser for the user, and no password into the login prompt to enter the Openbox live installation environment.

 Connect to the internet.
 If you are not connected to internet, the installer will show an error message.
-Ignore this, or connect and restart the LainOS Installer if it bothers you, just make sure you are connected before installing.
+Connect and restart the LainOS Installer, just make sure you are connected before installing.

 The system is nice to use now and daily driveable.

 Post installation:

 Issue the command `sudo pacman -Syyu` to update the repo databases along with LainOS.
+Issue the command `nano` to start LazyVim, let it update, then press Shift + U to force more updates, Exit LazyVim as you would vim.